By Shelby Huffaker, MPH | Chair, San Diego Americans for Safe Access

 AB-762: Disposable, battery-embedded vapor inhalation device: prohibition.

-Would ban disposable vape pens (both nicotine and cannabis).
+Would have banned disposable vape pens (both nicotine and cannabis).